Idlalmaulanawahid/crud_employee_management/README.md

 - **NgRx**: A state management library for managing application state.
 - **Angular Material UI**: A component library for building modern and responsive user interfaces.

+## Login Information

+To access the application, you need to log in with valid credentials.
+The login functionality has the following requirements:

+### Username
+- The username can be any value (no restrictions).

+### Password
+- The password must meet the following criteria:
+  - At least 8 characters long.
+  - Must contain at least one alphabetic character (A-Z or a-z).
+  - Must contain at least one numeric character (0-9).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.